-- Current data suggests the need to update secondary macronutrient and micronutrient guidelines for HLB affected trees: improved yield, improved canopy size. - It is good to note the lag time for nutrient applications to show effect on yield, juice quality, canopy and trunk size. - Root growth and dieback in citrus occurs in flushes, which are linked to the physiological processes of citrus trees.
-When these processes are occurring, nutrient expenditure is mostly on the formation of the fruits instead of root growth.
+- Current data suggests the need to update secondary macronutrient and micronutrient guidelines for HLB-affected trees for improved yield, improved canopy size and juice quality. - It is good to note the lag time for nutrient applications to show effect on yield, juice quality, canopy and trunk size.